Subsections

 alignment_type='tree', # If 'progresive', the tree is not

-# computed and all structues will be
+# computed and all structures will be

 # aligned sequentially to the first